gilcarmel/behavioral/README.md

 ### Performance

-The model performed pretty well, making it all the way through both tracks.
-It is a bit swervy at times, especially during sharp turns.
-It is likely biased towards straightaways and shallower turns, reflecting a similar bias in the training data.
-Collecting more data at sharp turns would likely improve the performance.
+After a lot of trian and error, I finally got a model that made it all all the way through both tracks.
+But it was a bit swervy, and would sometimes go on the shoulder during sharp turns:

 ![alt text](https://github.com/gilcarmel/behavioral/blob/master/sample_images/swerve.gif "Swerve!")

+To improve performance, I made three adjustments:
+* I collected more training data for sharp turns, to better distribute the steering angles in the training set.
+* I increased dropout from 0.2 to 0.4, to avoid overfitting to bad data that snuck into the training set
+* I increased the number of epochs to 300 after noticing that accuracy was still improving after 100 epochs.

+We these edits, the car was much less erratic, swerving less and staying closer to center lane.

 Here's a link to the full video, going around both tracks: